Frank Donga

 Kunle Idowu, popularly known as Frank Donga, is a Nigerian actor and comedian.
 He rose to fame through the webseries, The Interview, on Ndani TV about an unassuming job-seeker for which he was nominated for Best Actor in a Comedy in the Africa Magic Viewers Choice Award in 2015.
 He has gone on to feature in several movies like The Wedding Party and its sequel The Wedding Party 2.
 Previously working as a journalist, he also works as a photographer and a filmmaker.

 In 2022, he and Philomaine Nanema co-presented Hello Doc, a series intended to encourage COVID-19 immunisation in Africa.

 Education

-Idowu attended Ogun State University (now Olabisi Onabanjo University) where he obtained a B.Sc in Agricultural Science and also the University of Ibadan, where he obtained a master's degree in Animal Genetics.
+Idowu attended Ogun State University (now Olabisi Onabanjo University) where he obtained a BSc in agricultural science and also the University of Ibadan, where he obtained a master's degree in animal genetics.